Michael Klim

-Michael George Klim, OAM (born 13 August 1977) is an Australian swimmer, Olympic gold medalist, world champion, and former world record-holder of the 1990s and 2000s.
+Michael George Klim, OAM (born 13 August 1977) is an Australian swimmer, Olympic gold medallist, world champion, and former world record-holder of the 1990s and 2000s.
 He is known as the creator of straight-arm freestyle.

 Early years

 Klim was born in Gdynia, Poland, in 1977.
-Shortly after his birth, his father was appointed trade attaché to the Polish consulate in Bombay, and together with his older sister he learned to swim there.
-The family returned to Gdynia after five years.
-They left Poland in 1987 and lived in Hamburg, Germany, where as a 10-year-old he competed nationally for a local swimming club.
-His father applied for a business visa for Australia, but as the process was slow, they also applied for Canadian visas and soon moved to Toronto.
+Shortly after his birth, his father was appointed trade attaché to the consulate of the Polish People's Republic in Bombay (now Mumbai) and together with his older sister Klim learned to swim there.
+The family returned to Gdynia after five years in India.
+The family left Poland in 1987 and lived in Hamburg, Germany, where as a 10-year-old Klim competed nationally for a local swimming club.
+His father applied for a business visa for Australia, but as the process was slow, also applied for Canadian visas for the family and they soon moved to Toronto.
 Nine months later, their Australian visa was granted.
 The family arrived in Melbourne on 30 April 1989.
-Klim was educated at the University High School, Melbourne, and Wesley College, Melbourne, where he was later employed as the college's elite head coach of swimming.
+Klim was educated at the University High School, and Wesley College, where he was later employed as the college's elite head coach of swimming.

 Career

-Klim was first selected to represent Australia in the 1994 Commonwealth Games in Victoria, British Columbia, Canada, while still a student at Wesley College, Melbourne.
+Klim was first selected to represent Australia in the 1994 Commonwealth Games in Victoria, British Columbia, Canada, while still a student at Wesley College.
 For his achievements he was named the Male Swimmer of the Year by the magazine Swimming World in 1997.

-In 1999, he set a world record in the 100 m butterfly twice, in a FINA-sanctioned time trial (51.81 s).
-It was broken at the 2003 World Championships in Barcelona by the Ukrainian Andriy Serdinov in the first semifinal of the 100 m butterfly, and then broken another time in the next semifinal by Michael Phelps.
-Phelps's record was bested by Ian Crocker in the final the following day.
+In December 1999, he twice set a world record time – of 52.03s, then 51.81s two days later – in the 100m butterfly, in International Swimming Federation-sanctioned solo swims during a swim meet at the Australian Institute of Sport (AIS) in Canberra.
+It was broken at the 2003 World Championships in Barcelona by the Ukrainian Andriy Serdinov in the first semifinal of the 100m butterfly, and then broken another time in the next semifinal by Michael Phelps.
+Phelps's record was bested by fellow American Ian Crocker in the final the following day.

-Klim was Australian Institute of Sport Athlete of the Year in 1998 and 1999 and was inducted into the AIS 'Best of the Best' in 2001.
-Klim was the only Australian to win a gold medal at both the Sydney 2000 Olympics and the 2006 Melbourne Commonwealth Games.
+Klim was AIS Athlete of the Year in 1998 and 1999 and was inducted into the AIS 'Best of the Best' in 2001.
+Klim was the only Australian to win a gold medal at both the 2000 Summer Olympics and the 2006 Commonwealth Games.

-On 26 June 2007 Klim retired from competitive swimming; he finished the year ranked 94 in the 100 freestyle with the Olympics 14 months away.
-However, on 14 February 2011 Klim announced his return to competitive swimming, hoping to compete in the London 2012 Olympics.
-Ultimately Klim failed to qualify for the team and he retired from competitive swimming for a second time.
+On 26 June 2007 Klim retired from competitive swimming; he finished the year ranked 94 in the 100m freestyle with the Olympics 14 months away.
+However, on 14 February 2011 Klim announced his return to competitive swimming, hoping to compete in the 2012 Summer Olympics.
+Klim failed to qualify for the team and he retired from competitive swimming for a second time.

-After his second retirement from swimming, in 2008, Klim became founder and CEO of a skin care company named "Milk and Co".
-During Covid-19, he stepped away from that business to establish his swim school in Bali, Klim Swim in 2021.
+After his second retirement from swimming, in 2008, Klim founded a skin care company named "Milk and Co".
+During the COVID-19 pandemic, he stepped away from the business to establish a swim school in Bali, Klim Swim, in 2021.